lindseyhau/CIND820/README.md

 Exploratory Data Analysis was performed on each dataset using charts, histograms, correlation heatmaps, boxplots, and lineplots to identify relationships between variables and patterns in bike share usage.

 ## 4. Model Evaluation
-An inital model evaluation was performed using Linear Regression.
-The model will be further improved, and additional models will be evaluated using Random Forest Regression, and Gradient Boosting Regression.
+Three machine learning algorithms were used to create a model to predict bikeshare demand.
+These algorithms include Linear Regression, Random Forest Regression, and Gradient Boosting Regression.
+Models were trained and tested using cross validation.
+Evaluation metrics used include RSME, negative MAE, R2, and run time.
+To improve the performance, feature selection and collinearity were addressed, hyperparameter tuning was applied.